HEADER PHOTO BY JOHN ENTWISTLE / WHISTLER BLACKCOMB

 How to Get to Cloudraker Skybridge

-From the valley, you can either upload from Skier’s Plaza via the Whistler Village Gondola or you can use the Blackcomb Gondola in the Upper Village.
-If you opt for the Blackcomb Gondola, you will then need to head across the PEAK 2 PEAK as the bridge is on Whistler Mountain (a fun trip in itself).
+From the valley, you can either upload using the Blackcomb Gondola in the Upper Village and head across the PEAK 2 PEAK, or take the Whistler Village Gondola as the bridge is on Whistler Mountain at the top of Peak Express chair (a fun trip up in itself).
 Always check the Hours of Operation page before planning your visit as the gondolas and lifts do close for maintenance throughout the year.

 Whistler Blackcomb Suspension Bridge